Signs saying beware pickpockets, pickpockets operate here, be careful where you buy tickets etc. are plastered all over Rome’s metro station Termini.

 The platform was crawling with tourists and gypsies.
 I’d never really seen women in proper gypsy gear before so this was an experience in itself.
 So many layers.
 They must have been roasting.
 (Is it ok to say gypsy?
 I really don’t know.)

-Being Scottish abroad can be your downfall because your Celtic skin sticks out like a sore thumb in the palette of public transport.
+Being Scottish abroad can be your downfall too if you’re pale and your Celtic skin sticks out like a sore thumb in the palette of public transport.
 And of course the accent.

 I was sat next to an legit authentic Roman Catholic nun so we were both getting eyeballed a bit.
 Or maybe just the nun, again by this point I’m very paranoid.
 The screen on the train was displaying horoscopes and I thought that was quirky and relaxed a little.

 I get to my stop, the dreaded Termini, and as I’m waiting for the subway doors to open I’m holding my shoulder bag in my hands like a baby.
 The nun is next to me.
 To my side is a gypsy.
 (Is it ok to say gypsy I still don’t know)

 I glance at her to see where her hands are and I see they are by her sides.
 Clocked it bitch.
 There’s people pushing all around waiting to get off the train and I notice the nun is looking directly at me.

 I get an itch on my shoulder which is already on fire from the uniblister and I look at my bag strap, it’s still there.
 I kept expecting someone to cut the strap on my bag and take it that way but it was still there.
 Hm ok?
 Paranoid.